Ranger-26/CustomDolphinControllerFramework/README.md

 # CustomDolphinControllerFramework
-A WIP Framwork to create custom dolphin emulator controllers by creating a server that implements the cemuhook-protocol
+A Framwork to create custom dolphin emulator controllers by creating a server that implements the cemuhook-protocol